RichardDooling/Entertainment_Law/Representation/Representation.md

 that's why finding an agent is the brass ring.
 The hardest part.
 It can take years, sometimes decades.
-Real literary agents know what sells, and they are picky when it comes to represneting new authors.
+Real literary agents know what sells, and they are picky when it comes to representing new authors.
+Talent reps are especially interested in representing clients who are hard-working professionals, as well as being talented artists.

 As Stephen King put it: